-Speedster7t FPGAs have two types of clock networks targeted to provide both a low-skew and balanced architecture, as well as addressing the source-synchronous nature of data transfers with external interfaces.
+Speedster7t FPGAs have two types of clock networks targeted to provide both a low-skew and balanced architecture, as well as addressing the source-synchronous nature of data transfers with external interfaces:

-The global clock network is the hierarchical network that feeds resources in the FPGA fabric.
+- 1. The global clock network is the hierarchical network that feeds resources in the FPGA fabric.
 The global clock trunk runs vertically up and down the center of the core, sourced by global clock muxes at the top and bottom of the global trunk.
-The global clock network uses low-latency and low-skew distribution techniques to reach all possible endpoints in the FPGA fabric.

-The second clock network, available at the periphery of the fabric, is the interface clock network.
-As the name implies, the intent of these clocks is to facilitate the construction of interface logic within the FPGA fabric operating on the same clock domain as external logic.
+The global clock network uses low-latency and low-skew distribution techniques to reach all possible endpoints in the FPGA fabric. - 2.
+The interface clock network, available at the periphery of the fabric, facilitates the construction of interface logic within the FPGA fabric operating on the same clock domain as external logic.
 Specifically, interface clocks drive the logic that communicates with the hard IP interfaces on a Speedster7t device.
 Interface clocks are optimized for low latency and drive logic within a specific area in the FPGA fabric.

-Achronix provides dedicated clock dividers, glitch-less clock switches, and clock gates for ease of use in a customer's design.
+Achronix provides dedicated clock dividers, glitch-less clock switches, and clock gates for ease of use in a customer design.
 Additionally, ACE automatically provides support for inserting programmable delays at various points on a clock path to increase performance and easily facilitate timing closure.